 Oh, the joy of the holidays, with the possibility of a squirming puppy or fluffy kitten waiting under the Christmas tree.
 But what happens when house training gets frustrating or an eager child gets bored with his new furry friend?

-There's a long-standing belief that pets given as gifts, particularly around the holidays, often end up in shelters several weeks later.
-In fact, this belief is so prevalent that some rescue groups discourage such "gift" adoptions around the holidays.
+There's a long-standing belief that pets given as gifts often end up in shelters several weeks later.
+In fact, this belief is so prevalent that some rescue groups discourage such "gift" adoptions, especially around the holidays.

-It's a serious concern, but there's another side to this story.
+It's a serious concern, but there's another side to the story.

 What the studies say